kaziiriad/url-shortener-scalable/README.md

 - **Fast URL Shortening**: Generate short URLs with pre-populated keys for instant response.
 - **Redis Caching**: Lightning-fast redirects with Redis-first lookup.
-- **Dual Database**: PostgreSQL for pre-populating and managing a pool of short URL keys, and MongoDB for storing the mapping between short and long URLs.
+- **Dual Database**: PostgreSQL for pre-populating and managing a pool of short URL keys, and MongoDB for storing the mapping between short and long URLs (MongoDB v6.0).
 - **Background Tasks**: Celery workers for key pre-population and cleanup.
-- **Monitoring**: Celery Flower dashboard for task monitoring.
+- **Monitoring**: Celery Flower dashboard for task monitoring, accessible via Nginx proxy with proper static asset and API routing.
+- **Automated Testing**: Comprehensive `pytest` framework with mocking for robust unit and integration tests.
 - **Containerized**: Full Docker setup with docker-compose.
 - **Scalable Architecture**: Microservice design ready for horizontal scaling.
-- **Load Balancing and Rate Limiting**: Nginx load balancer with rate limiting and caching.
+- **Load Balancing and Rate Limiting**: Nginx load balancer with rate limiting and caching, including routing for FastAPI documentation and OpenAPI schema.
 - **AWS Infrastructure as Code**: AWS infrastructure managed with Pulumi.

 ## 🏗️ Architecture